GoogleDeveloperExperts/experts-app-backend/README.md

     $ make          # Run local dev server by default.

-    $ deploy        # Deploy the app depending on project and version in the Makefile.
+    $ make deploy        # Deploy the app depending on project and version in the Makefile.

-    $ dev           # Run local dev server
+    $ make dev           # Run local dev server

-    $ chrrome_dev   # Start Chrome with unsafely-treat-insecure-origin-as-secure to test API locally.
+    $ make chrome_dev   # Start Chrome with unsafely-treat-insecure-origin-as-secure to test API locally.

+## TODO
+The key aspect of today is the need to product_group [repeated] in profiles and product_group in ActivityRecord.

 ## Account
     display_name = ndb.StringProperty()